-- (3) Listen and check.
-Repeat the responses. - d Practise in pairs.
+- c (33)) Listen and check.
+Repeat the responses. - d Practice in pairs.
 A (book open) read the You Say phrases.
 B (book closed) say the A Pessimist Says responses.
-Then swap roles. - e Look at the A Pessimist Says phrases again.
+Then change roles. - e Look at the A Pessimist Says phrases again.
 Do they refer to the present or the future? - f > p.136 Grammar Bank 6A.
-Learn more about will | won't and practise them. - g Imagine now that you are an optimist.
-With a partner make positive predictions to respond to the You Say sentences in the phrase book. - 1 It'll be a great evening.
+Learn more about will | won't and practice them. - g Imagine now that you are an optimist.
+With a partner make affirmative predictions to respond to the You Say sentences in the phrase book. - 1 It'll be a great evening.